Neuronspeeed/A-J/README.md

 ## How the Code is Organized

-The project is organized into separate parts to make the code clean and easy to work with.

 -   **`core/`**: Contains the project's main components:
     -   `data_models.py`: Defines the data structures for the project (e.g., `TrialResult`, `ExperimentConfig`).
     -   `llm_providers.py`: Contains the code for interacting with different LLM providers like OpenAI and Anthropic.